TheodorRooseveltDev/TG1/README.md

 ## 📱 About

-Casino Quiz Pro is an educational quiz application designed to test and improve your knowledge of casino games and gambling concepts.
+Casino Academy Pro is an educational quiz application designed to test and improve your knowledge of casino games and gambling concepts.
 Whether you're a beginner learning the ropes or an experienced player looking to sharpen your skills, this app provides engaging quizzes across multiple casino game categories.

 ## ✨ Features